-For those who wish to establish a food budget, the first step is looking at how much you are spending right now.
+For those who wish to establish a food budget, the first step is to look at how much you are spending right now.
 Then, establish a target goal that you want to meet.
-Be sure to include dining out, and other food or beverage-related items.
+Be sure to include dining out and other food or beverage-related items.

 Just avoiding one excursion to a restaurant each week may save you up to $20.
 Start small and work your way towards your goal.

 Food Budget for College Students

 The college students may be notorious for eating cheaply, but they face some issues with food budgeting.
 Namely, if they live in a dorm or group housing, cooking meals may be more difficult.
 Eating on campus is relatively cheap, which offers some benefits.

 Ideally, college students who live together in a house can create a budget that helps save money.
 This means buying food in bulk and going out to eat sparingly.

 The same applies to a food budget for a couple; you just need to add in for every additional family member in the household.
 The premise is the same for families as it is for college students, although there is no cafeteria.

 Start with $10 per person in the household.
 Purchase food in bulk, and limit going out to eat.
 Concentrate on foods that provide plenty of nutrition and are filling.